-These graphs show the percentage of students who achieved a combined score of at least 21 on the ACT and therefore are classified as Ready for College Coursework.
+This graph shows the percentage of students who achieved a combined score of at least 21 on the ACT and therefore are classified by ACT as being Ready for College Coursework.
 Click on “View Details” to review students’ readiness for college coursework in the four separate ACT subject areas.

 While the composite ACT score is a simple way to gauge college readiness, ACT has determined subject-level benchmarks that more precisely measure college readiness in each individual subject.
 The ACT College Readiness Benchmarks are as follows: English has a benchmark of 18, Mathematics has a benchmark of 22, Reading has a benchmark of 22, and Science has a benchmark of 23.

 This graph displays the two performance levels - Meets College Readiness Benchmark or Does Not Meet Benchmark - on the ACT for students in the state over a multi-year period.
 The green bar indicates the percentage of students achieving the College Readiness Benchmark set by ACT for each subject.
-To customize the data view, click the Select Options button.
-Use the drop down menus to choose the length of time and type of data you wish to view.
-At the high school level, only grade 11 has data.
-Once the selections have been made, click the green Apply button.
 The View Details check box adds the data in chart format for the default screen only.
 Mousing over any bar will give you the exact percentage for that metric.

 The scores shown here include results from the following three different administrations of the ACT Assessment for graduating students - (1) most recent scores from an ACT national test date, (2) PSAE testing, and (3) college-reportable scores for students whose accommodations allowed extended time for completing the assessment.
 Prior to 2013, scores for students with time-extended accommodations were excluded.
 State averages for ACT data are based on regular public schools and do not include private or special purpose schools.

 A college-ready composite score of 21 or higher on the ACT shows that students have learned important academic skills that they will need in order to succeed in college and careers.
+ACT believes that this indicates students are ready for college coursework.
 While academic preparation is an essential part of readiness for college and careers, students also need persistence, motivation, time management, and technical skills.